Last Updated on

 Too much sugar is not good for anyone, especially for babies and toddlers.
 Hence, sugar and sweets laden with sugar should not be given to a child when he has a cold or cough.

 Your child may find it hard to chew or swallow dry fruits and nuts if he has a cold or cough.
-There is also a risk of pieces getting stuck in your his throat if he coughs while eating.
-So it’s best to not give dry fruits and nuts to your child when he is sick.
+There is also a risk of pieces getting stuck in his throat if he coughs while eating.
+So it’s best not to give dry fruits and nuts.
+However, you can give them in powdered form – add the powder to his milk and porridges when he is sick.

 Spicy or oily food can irritate the throat and worsen your child’s cough and cold.
 Thus, it is best to not give them to your kiddo.